ambrosia-fish/armatillo-api/README.md

 - `notes`: Optional text notes about the episode
 - `user_id`: Reference to the user who recorded this instance

+### Strategy Model

+The model for habit reversal training strategies:

+- `name`: Strategy name
+- `description`: Strategy description
+- `trigger`: Trigger that prompts the BFRB
+- `isActive`: Whether the strategy is currently active
+- `competingResponses`: Array of alternative behaviors to replace the BFRB
+  - `description`: Description of the competing response
+  - `notes`: Additional notes
+  - `isActive`: Whether this response is active
+- `stimulusControls`: Array of environmental modifications
+  - `description`: Description of the stimulus control
+  - `notes`: Additional notes
+  - `isActive`: Whether this control is active
+- `communitySupports`: Array of supportive contacts
+  - `name`: Person's name
+  - `relationship`: Relationship to the user
+  - `contactInfo`: Contact information
+  - `notes`: Additional notes
+  - `isActive`: Whether this support is active
+- `notifications`: Array of reminders
+  - `message`: Notification content
+  - `frequency`: 'daily', 'weekly', or 'custom'
+  - `time`: When to send the notification
+  - `isActive`: Whether this notification is active
+- `user_id`: Reference to the strategy owner

 ### User Model

 Handles user account information: